jeepee12/GameLauncher/README.md

 # GameLauncher
-Programme pour voir mes temps de jeux. / Program to see my gaming time.
+Program to see my gaming time.

 ## TODOs